Last Updated on February 23, 2026

 Understanding the spice market before venturing into business.

 - Consumer Demand- Masalas are a basic part of any Indian kitchen.
-The demand for organic and preservative-free masalas, which are more authentic in nature, has been growing.
+The demand for organic, preservative-free masalas, which are more authentic, has been growing.

 - Export Opportunity- India exports spices to more than 180 countries.
 Its major markets include the USA, UAE, and Europe.
 Exporting is thus a promising opportunity for growth.